jina-ai/finetuner/docs/components/tuner/callbacks.md

 tuner = PytorchTuner(..., callbacks=[logger])
 ```

-You should then be able to see your training runs in wandb
+You should then be able to see your training runs in wandb.

 ## Custom callbacks